 Lind Chairman mentioned previous discussions of a press release specifically on the subject of the admissions policy.
-There is, stated, still a great deal of concern among populous about problems of access, and what admission policy and the core curriculum program actually mean.
+There is, he stated, still a great deal of concern among the populous about problems of access, and what the admission policy and the core curriculum program actually mean.
 Commissioner's staff is therefore asked to prepare a detailed press release and send it to all newspapers in the state.
-Commissioner's staff is further instructed to begin routinely issuing a press release after each Board meeting highlighting some of the positive happenings which do occur, such scholarships received by outstanding students reported earlier by President Tietz.
+Commissioner's staff is further instructed to begin routinely issuing a press release after each Board meeting highlighting some of the positive happenings which do occur, such scholarships received by outstanding the MSU as students reported earlier by President Tietz.